COVID 19 Vaccination Programme

 We are now calling:

-- Anyone who had their first vaccine on or before 19th February
+- Anyone who had their first vaccination 8 weeks ago

 - All patients in previous cohorts

-5118 of our patients have had their first Covid Vaccination, which is 56% of our patient population.
-2081 of our patients have had their second dose.
-We are now contacting priority Group 9 to book their first dose appointment.
-We are continuing to vaccinate all other eligible groups.
+6964 of our patients have had their first Covid Vaccination, which is 86% of our adult patient population.
+5258 of our patients have had their second dose, which is 65% of our adult patient population.

 Patients are being vaccinated according to strict priority groups.
 See here for more details from Public Health England about the priority groups.